eanyanwu/ezeanyinabia.com/_posts/2019-07-27-operating-system-internals.md

 the operating system.
 It enables multiple programs to run seemingly at the same time -- giving us the desktop "environment" we are used to.

-As I am writing this in a text editor, my browser is open to the page contining this lesson, music is playing from another tab on the browser, I have a status bar on the bottom showing the time, volume, date, battery, and wifi status.
+As I am writing this in a text editor, my browser is open to the page containing this lesson, music is playing from another tab on the browser, I have a status bar on the bottom showing the time, volume, date, battery, and wifi status.
 I also have another workspace with a terminal window open.
 None of this would be possible without the wild wild things the operating system does behind the scenes while programs are seemingly just fetching, decoding and executing instructions.

 So how does an operating system (or OS) do this magic?
-Three easy pieces; virtualization, concurency and persistence.
+Three easy pieces; virtualization, concurrency and persistence.

 # Virtualization